hci-team-id-3/P2.3/README.md

 Plan to move forward would be first developing a game prototype.
 Then determine what technology/languages we would need to use to create the user interface.
 After having a very basic game prototype done, we would continue to enhance the game design to look more appealing to the user.

 * Jason Mba:  Questions & Results Screen
-* Michael Kiros:  Log-in scren
+* Michael Kiros:  Log-in screen
 * Ukoh Ndukwo:  Leaderboard screen
 * John Yucetas:  Main Menu screen
 * Pratik Patel:  How to play screen